Sääre, Saare County

 Sääre is a village in Saaremaa Parish, Saare County, Estonia, on the island of Saaremaa.
 It is located on the southern top of the Sõrve Peninsula.
-As of 2011 Census, the settlement is uninhabited.
+As of the 2011 census, the settlement is uninhabited.

-Sääre village is the location of Sõrve Lighthouse and former Red Army's Coastal Battery nr 315 (known as Stebel Battery) during World War II.
+Sääre village is the location of Sõrve Lighthouse and former Red Army's Coastal Battery no. 315 (known as Stebel Battery) during World War II.